johnywind/Bootstrap-Migration/README.md

 # Bootstrap-Migration
-batch actions when migrating from one major version of Bootstrap to another
+Batch recplacing of classnames when migrating from one major version of Bootstrap to another